 The reason why DUI checkpoints are legal is because they are considered an “administrative inspection,” much like the way it is legal for airport security to look through your bags at an airport to ensure you are not carrying weapons or any other items that might pose a risk to public safety.
 That said, these checkpoints are only legal if law enforcement officers follow the rules and do not violate anyone’s rights.

 Below are some of the rules that law enforcement officers must abide by:

-- DUI checkpoints must have supervising officers to ensure the rules are
+- DUI checkpoints must have supervising officers to ensure the rules are being followed correctly.

 - Drivers should be stopped in a neutral and unbiased manner.